Brand development that increases sales velocity, guaranteed.

 Rebranding of Cardiff City

-Rebranding failures are not only limited to CPG and FMCG markets.
-In 2012, the club owners of Cardiff City initiated a rebrand, which turned out to be one of the worst rebranding disasters in sports history.
+Rebranding failures are not limited only to CPG and FMCG markets.
+In 2012, the club owners of Cardiff City initiated a rebrand that turned out to be one of the worst in sports history.
 During this rebrand, the owners changed the team’s traditional colors from blue to red.
-It was a bold move in presentation design as it was catastrophic for the brand value.
+It was a bold move in presentation design, as it was catastrophic for the brand value.

 The bluebird was relegated to the background of the new badge, while a red dragon tool was prominent.
 This seismic shift in the club’s visual identity was seen as an insult to the community and history that the fans held dear.